Canon 650D vs Sony A6500

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 650D and Sony Alpha A6500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 650D does not offer wifi capability.
+In contrast, the 650D does not provide wifi capability.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the 650D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 650D was succeeded by the Canon 700D.
+Both the 650D and the A6500 have been discontinued, but can regularly be found used on eBay.
+The 650D was replaced by the Canon 700D, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 650D and the Sony A6500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.